jamieqianhui/jamieqianhui.github.io/_posts/2019-06-04-Data-Wrangling-using-Python.markdown

 date:   2019-06-04 13:24:36 +0800
 categories: Python Pandas
 ---
 Sharing a few simple tips on data wrangling using Python `Pandas` library!
-Does having to clean excel datasets that were manually maintained sounds familiar to you?
-This post will explain how to convert dataframes from wide to long format, standardising column names and dividing column values evenly across duplicated Indexes. <br>
+Does having to clean messy excel datasets sounds familiar to you?
+This post will explain how to convert dataframes from wide to long format, standardising column names and dividing column values evenly across duplicated Indexes.
+Click on the blog post title to find out more!<br>
-[Read More][Read More]

 **Step 1: Import the required libraries**